How to Know If You’re Ready For Sex

 If youโ€™re having a difficult time opening up to your partner, it may be beneficial to seek advice from a trusted friend or a relationship therapist.
 Their perspective can give you clarity and may help you to understand the root cause of your difficulties โ€“ if there is one.

-See also: How to Make Anal Sex Less Painful
+See also: How to Get Off the Sex Offender Registry

 3. Youโ€™re ready to have fun